 To assist aspiring fashion designers in making the shift from traditional to innovative garment creation, it is imperative to educate students and showcase the endless capabilities that the world of digital apparel has to offer.
 This time, we tapped into the South American market, and we couldn’t be more excited.
-From professors to first-year students, Colegiatura Columbiana, a leading university in Colombia recently offered their students and faculty members the opportunity to participate in an intensive VStitcher workshop, led by 3D Apparel Design Specialist, Karina Ochoa Beltran, aiming to teach their students to develop industry-standard 3D design skills.
+From professors to first-year students, Colegiatura Columbiana, a leading university in Colombia recently offered their students and faculty members the opportunity to participate in an intensive VStitcher workshop, led by 3D Apparel Design Specialist, Karina Ochoa Beltran, aiming to teach their students to develop industry-standard 3D CAD design skills.

-“I always wanted to take digital design back to Columbia, and now that Browzwear’s VStitcher has become second nature to me, I felt that with Columbia’s background in manufacturing and not to mention all the emerging talent in the region’s creative industry, it is crucial for Latin American designers to skill up in 3D to impact the entire industry and make a positive change,” says Karina, who spearheaded, created, and taught the workshop.
+“I always wanted to take digital design back to Columbia, and now that Browzwear’s VStitcher has become second nature to me, I felt that with Columbia’s background in manufacturing and not to mention all the emerging talent in the region’s creative industry, it is crucial for Latin American designers to skill up in 3D CAD to impact the entire industry and make a positive change,” says Karina, who spearheaded, created, and taught the workshop.

-After knocking on the doors of many universities across Colombia, Karina’s hometown, she came across Mónica Laverde, the director of the Fashion Program at Colegiatura Columbiana University who had already started to research different fashion design platforms.
+After knocking on the doors of many universities across Colombia, Karina’s hometown, she came across Mónica Laverde, the director of the Fashion Program at Colegiatura Columbiana University who had already started to research different 3D fashion design software’s.
 When Karina approached her, it was a great opportunity to set the ball rolling and launch the first Digital Fashion 101 workshop.

 12 participants, including students and faculty members, took part in this new and exciting workshop and were able to take their existing fashion design skills into the digital world.
 The workshop consisted of 16 intensive 3-hour sessions over the course of three weeks.